irkgreen/beltprox/README.md

 form not populating on edit on iOS in chrome but okay in safari?

-what if you close before save?

 <link rel="apple-touch-startup-image" href="/startup.png">
 hide title bar

-create two buttons for incre/decrem and value

 check if date and comment have a comma!

 need to remove motorcycle/bike unknowns in local storage or export

-change date to number
+change date to number for key

 title row for CSV is set in two places